NA proceedings: Govt says oath on Khatam-e-Nabuwwat (SAW) exists in Haj form

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: As the opposition raised the issue of deletion of Oath of Finality of Prophethood of Hazrat Muhammad (SAW) from Haj Forms 2020-2021 in the National Assembly, the Minister for Religious Affairs Noorul Haq Qadri told the House that the oath was never removed from the original Haj forms.
+ISLAMABAD: As the opposition raised issue of deletion of oath of Finality of Prophethood of Hazrat Muhammad (SAW) from Haj Forms 2020-2021 in the National Assembly, the Minister for Religious Affairs Noorul Haq Qadari told the House that the Oath was never removed from the original Haj forms.

 Noorul Haq Qadari told the House that it was Prime Minister Imran Khan the first who send him message on the Whatsapp asking him to look into the matter.